abhishek-kumar-code/Redfish_Public/Specification.md

 ```
 ##### Custom Annotations

-This specification defines a set of common annotations for extending the definition of resource types used by SPMA.
+This specification defines a set of common annotations for extending the definition of resource types used by Redfish.
 In addition, services may define custom annotations.

 Services may apply annotations to resources in order to provide service-specific information about the type, such as whether the service supports modifications of particular properties.